rickycodes/oysterclip/README.md

 # Clipboard Watcher

-A small Rust daemon that monitors your system clipboard and persists unique clipboard entries to disk.
-It records both text and images, and avoids storing duplicate text content.
+A small Rust daemon that monitors your system clipboard and persists unique clipboard entries to a local SQLite history.
+It records both text and images, encrypts text at rest, and avoids storing duplicate text content.

 **Features**
 - Watches the clipboard on a fixed interval.
 - Persists clipboard history to a local SQLite database.
+- Encrypts text entries before storing them.
-- Saves image clipboard entries as PNG files.
+- Stores image entries in the database and can optionally export PNG files to disk.
+- Supports unix watcher control commands for pause, resume, and status.
 - Lightweight, single binary.

 **How It Works**
-- Polls the clipboard every `INTERVAL_MS` (see `src/common.rs`).
+- Polls the clipboard every `INTERVAL_MS` (see `src/constants.rs`).
 - Text entries are deduplicated by content before being appended and encrypted before being stored.
-- Image entries are hashed and saved as PNGs under a local image directory.
+- Image entries are hashed and stored as PNG blobs in SQLite.
+- Optional image export to disk is controlled by `save_images_to_disk` in `./.clipboard-watcher.toml`.

 **Files Created**
 - `.clipboard_history.db` in the working directory.
+- `.clipboard-watcher.sock` in the working directory while the watcher is running on unix.
-- `clipboard_images/` in the working directory, containing `img_<hash>.png`.
+- `clipboard_images/` in the working directory when image export is enabled.

 **Build**
 ```bash